A Breakdown of the Average Personal Injury Settlement Amounts

-So you’ve been in an accident and are looking for a personal injury settlement?
+Looking for a personal injury settlement?

-In this article, we’ll break down the average personal injury settlement amounts and what you can expect from your case.
+In this article, we’ll break down the average personal injury settlement amounts and what you expect from your case.

 Bear in mind that personal injury sums are calculated by a variety of factors.
 Therefore, just because someone else won $1 million in a settlement that seems similar to yours, it doesn’t mean you’ll be banking that amount.